sedol1339/files/abstracts.md

 Baldassi, C., Gerace, F., Lucibello, C., Saglietti, L., & Zecchina, R. (2016).
 Learning may need only a few bits of synaptic precision. arXiv, 1602.04129.
 Retrieved from https://arxiv.org/abs/1602.04129v2

 Bottou, L., Curtis, F. E., & Nocedal, J. (2016).
 Optimization Methods for Large-Scale Machine Learning. arXiv, 1606.04838.
 Retrieved from https://arxiv.org/abs/1606.04838v3

+    - In this review we discuss the past, present, and future of numerical optimization in ML applications
+    - We discuss two main streams of research:
+    - 1) techniques that diminish noise in the stochastic directions
+    - 2) methods that make use of second-order derivative approximations

 Bruineberg, J., Kiverstein, J., & Rietveld, E. (2016).
 The anticipating brain is not a scientist: the free-energy principle from an ecological-enactive perspective.
 Synthese.
 Retrieved from https://www.semanticscholar.org/paper/The-anticipating-brain-is-not-a-scientist%3A-the-from-Bruineberg-Kiverstein/d923112dbf3c46d792b9d1172dd8fa69a68e3386